lean-mind/savvily-book-converter-python/docs/table-of-contents.md

 ## Indent

-The indent is removed with this command.
+The default indent is removed with this command.

 ```latex
 \setlength{\cftsecindent}{-8pt}